landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 In general files should be descriptive and free of acronyms and abbreviations that maybe unfamiliar to some across the project.
 The files should describe their contents followed by the date of last modification (in YYYY-MM-DD format).
 Files that are defined mainly by the date of creation (like lab notebooks) should start with the date followed by the creator.

-The file structure of the R drive should maintain the following general structure.
+The file structure of the R: drive should maintain the following general structure.
 It is the responsibility of the uploader to move the data from the current to the outdated folder before uploading the new dataset.
-You need approval form the team lead of your project in order to add or rename folders on the R drive.
+You need approval form the team lead of your project in order to add or rename folders on the R: drive.
 All requests for changes to the R Drive should be make via email with a description of what you would like changed/added and why.

 ![alt text](https://landonma.github.io/filepath.png "File Structure for the R Drive")

 ## Formats

 Most of the projects use CSV (comma-separated values) as a means of storing the data.
 Any program can be used to open and edit these files (Excel, LibreOffice, Notepad++, ect) as long as the format and file extension are maintained.
 All plain text files should be saved as Delimited Text (.txt file-extension).
 LibreOffice, Word, or another word process can be used to view and edit these files as long as the extension is maintained.
 This applies to READMEs, instructions and other documents not saved as a PDF.
-PDF's should have embedded fonts when possible for better archiving or be saved as PDF/A. When creating informal documents PDF's should be avoided.This project uses shapefiles to store spatial information however these files may not best format for long term preservation.
+PDF's should be saved with embedded fonts when possible for better archiving or be saved as PDF/A. When creating informal documents PDF's should be avoided.This project uses shapefiles to store spatial information however these files may not be the best format for long term preservation.

 ## Storage

 All of the data for the project should be stored on the R: drive inside the respective subproject.
-In order to use the R: drive you must first be connect to Oregon State's Network and then map the address to your computer.
+In order to use the R: drive you must first be connect to Oregon State's Network, map the drive on your computure then sign in with your approved ONID account.
 If you are not physically on campus you can connect to the network through a VPN.
 Information on how to map the R Drive or use a VPN can be found at here: (https://github.com/meteroBrBo/Mapping_the_R_Drive_and_Using_a_VPN.pdf).
+If you have questions about getting your account approved or if you have trouble connecting to the R: drive, contact Martha Marien.

 ## Backup